Joseph Kappen

 23rd February 1976, Maureen Mulcahy was attacked during the night, raped and strangled.
 Her murder has never been solved, but Kappen is suspected.

-17th June 1990, Joseph Kappen died of lung cancer aged-49.
+1990, Joseph Kappen died of lung cancer aged-49.

-2000, New DNA advances meant that DNA could now be separated when tangled with another persons, the girls underwear was sent for analysis, and Operation Magnum was launched.
+2000, New DNA advances meant that DNA could now be separated when tangled with another persons, the underwear was sent for analysis, and Operation Magnum was launched.

 Police started re-investigating at a run down and closed police station, initially with over 35,000 potential suspects, a psychological profiller was called in which reduced the number to 500.

 They managed to check and eliminate all but 147 men, one of these, a man that had been a night club bouncer at the time, Joseph Kappen fitted all their criteria, a visit to his house became fruitless when his wife informed them he had died from lung cancer.
-Police carried on investigating Kappen, who was known to police at the time as a petty criminal with a violent temper.
+Police carried on investigating Kappen, who was known to police at the time as a petty criminal with a violernt temper.

-24th December 2001, The police exhumed his corpse, and confirmed through DNA analysis that he was indeed the killer of Hughes, Floyd and Newton.
+24th December 2001, The police later exhumed his corpse, and confirmed through DNA analysis that he was indeed the killer of Hughes, Floyd and Newton.
 Kappen was now making history.
 He was the first serial killer ever to be pulled from the grave to prove his guilt.